mmgen/mmgen-wallet/doc/wiki/Test-Suite.md

 ### Run the tests

-Now you can run the test suite for all coins:
+Now you may run the test suite in fast mode for all coins:

 ```text
 $ test/test-release.sh -F